OpenOCD

 int interface_jtag_add_sleep(uint32_t us)

-int interface_jtag_add_runtest(int num_cycles, tap_state_t state)
+int interface_jtag_add_runtest(unsigned int num_cycles, enum tap_state state)

 int interface_jtag_add_tlr(void)